adammaj1/color_gradient/README.md

 ## How to convert data to the function ( how to fit curve to the data)?
 * Polynomial Regression
-  * [polysolve by P. Lutus](https://arachnoid.com/polysolve/)- online tool which gives a c function as an output ( click on the output form button to cycle through the available output forms)
+  * [polysolve by Paul Lutus](https://arachnoid.com/polysolve/)- online tool which gives a c function as an output ( click on the output form button to cycle through the available output forms)
+  * [simplest_regression.py](./src/simplest_regression.py) - python program (Polynomial solver) by Paul Lutus

 Tools:
 * gedit : replace "," with \t